 Let’s face it: A vampire facelift sounds like a Halloween horror movie.
 But in reality, it’s a procedure that’s been around for a long time and can make the skin look less wrinkled, firmer and more elastic.
 This article explains what a vampire facelift is (a cosmetic procedure that injects the patient’s blood and hyaluronic acid filler), safety and convenience considerations (it’s a noninvasive procedure with minimal downtime), cost (which ranges from $1,500 and $2,500) and efficacy (results usually last about a year).
 Learn more

+In my functional family medicine practice at Evoke 5, I also believe in building beauty from the inside out through lifestyle choices including diet and the use of supplements.
 If I can help you learn more and move forward in your journey to aesthetic wellness, please get in touch.